-- It brings in money.
-This is probably the main advantage of tourism and the reason why it has been promoted so much in recent years in developing countries especially.
-Whether in developing or developed countries, the income generated can make up a significant proportion of the national income.
+- Economic.
+It brings in money.
+This is probably the main advantage of tourism and the reason why it has been promoted so much, especially in developing countries.
+The income generated can make up a significant proportion of both private, local, and national incomes.

-- It provides jobs for the locals.
-Hotels, bars, transport, shops, and restaurants all need staffing.
+- Opportunities.
+It provides jobs.
+Hotels, bars, transport, activities, shops, and restaurants all need staffing.
 Tourism can provide much-needed employment for people.

-- It can provide a incentive for investment in infrastructure such as roads and rail networks, as well as funding local medical and education facilities.
+- Infrastructural.
+It provides a means and an incentive for investment in infrastructure such as roads, rail networks, and local medical and education facilities.

-- It can provide economic incentives for a place to preserve, regenerate, and provide upkeep in their urban and wildlife areas.
+- Environmental.
+It can provide economic incentives for a place to preserve, maintain, and regenerate the environment in both urban and rural settings.

 Did You Know?

 ° The money generated by tourism accounts for 5% of global GDP.

 ° For every job created in the core tourism industry, around 1.5 extra, indirect jobs are created in the wider tourism-related economies.

 ° Tourism provides jobs for 1 out of every 12 workers in advanced and emerging economies.

 The Disadvantages of Tourism